okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## policy entity_risk evaluate
 `policy.entity_risk.evaluate`

-**Description:** This event triggers when Okta receives a risk event and then evaluates the entity risk policy.
+**Description:** This event is triggered when Okta receives a risk event and then evaluates the entity risk policy.

 | Key event properties | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |